 - Take this survey to redeem the promotion

-Shoppers must be able to redeem promotions for all eligible products.
-When a promotion is limited to specific products, it must be applicable to only the specific products identified in the products feeds.
+Customers must be able to redeem promotions for all eligible products.
+When a promotion is limited to specific products, it must be applicable to only the specific products identified in your products feed.

-Bundle promotions must clearly disclose all items: If a combination of products must be added to qualify for the promotion, the title should clearly state all products that must be added
+Bundled promotions must clearly disclose all items.
+If a combination of products must be added to qualify for the promotion, the title should clearly state all products that must be added

-A shopper’s receipt of promotions must be clearly confirmed by the point of purchase, and given in the cart or at checkout (not on the product landing page).
+A customer's receipt of promotions must be clearly confirmed by the point of purchase, and given in the cart or at checkout (not on the product landing page).

 Discounts must not already be shown on the product landing page.
-For example, when shoppers see you run a promotion that says “$10 off” and they are purchasing a $100 item, they would expect the total to be $90.
-When they find out that they still owe $90 (because the discount was already factored into the displayed price), rather than $80, it creates a negative experience.
+If your promotion says “$10 off” and a customer is purchasing a $100 item, they would also expect to see the item priced at $100 on your landing page (where they could then redeem the promotion).
+If your landing page shows the item’s price at $90 (because the discount was already factored in), it creates a negative experience.

-Promotions confirmed on landing pages are not considered added value and are not eligible for Merchant Promotions.
+Promotions confirmed on landing pages are not considered added value and are not eligible.
 See Shopping policies for more information.
-The price in your products feed (which is the price that we also show on the Shopping ad) must match the price on the landing page.
+The price in your products feed (which is the price that we also show in ads and free listings) must match the price on the landing page.